Study in New Zealand

 EMPLOYMENT

-• After the successful completion of the studies a student can stay back in the country on a Graduate Job Search Work Permit for duration of 1 year.
+- After the successful completion of the studies, a student can stay back in the country on a Graduate Job Search Work Permit for a duration of 1 year.
 The work permit can be extended after gaining a job offer in the relevant area of study.

 USEFUL LINKS